thoughtbot/roux/README.md

 2. **Link the main CSS file:** Import or link to `css/app.css` in your HTML.
 3. **Start building:** Add your component styles in `css/components/`.
 4. **Compile (optional):** Use your preferred CSS compiler to bundle everything into one file
   * This project uses [lightning CSS] to minify and compile the CSS into one file.
 [There are lots of options for CSS compiliation](https://www.alwaystwisted.com/articles/UnSassing-my-CSS-CSS-imports), depending on your project setup and your own preferences.
-Use whatever you like to compile all the CSS into one file.
 If you're using [Dart Sass](https://sass-lang.com/dart-sass/), you'll need to use `@use` instead of `@import` in your main `app.css` file (you'll also need to switch your file types from `css` to `scss`).
   * To compile in this repo, run `npm i` then `npm run build` (will output into a `dist` folder).

 That's it!
 You now have an organized CSS foundation to build on.

-## How It Works
+## How it works

 Everything is imported into `app.css`, which you'll compile into one CSS file (or import directly).